-So where are these other scents, flavors and sometimes off the wall descriptions coming from?
+Where are these other scents, flavors and sometimes off the wall descriptions coming from?
 The easy answer is fermentation.
-In the fermentation process, the yeast eats the grape sugar and converts it to alcohol and in the process literally thousands of various, complex chemical compounds are also formed.
-It is these ubiquitous compounds that take on similar molecular arrangements to familiar scents that our nose and brain can categorize - i.e. apple, butter, cherry and the like.
+In the fermentation process, the yeast eats the grape sugar and converts it to alcohol.
+At the same time, thousands of various, complex chemical compounds are also formed.
+It is these ubiquitous compounds that take on similar molecular arrangements to familiar scents that the human nose and brain can categorize, such as apple, butter, cherry, and the like.

-For Chards that have gone through malolactic fermentation, the process basically takes the tart malic acid (think green apple) compounds that formed during fermentation and softens them to a lactic acid (think milk) which can give the wine a creamy mouthfeel, yet still retains the apple-like scents.
+Many Chardonnays go through malolactic fermentation.
+The process basically takes the tart malic acid (think green apple) compounds that formed during fermentation and softens them to lactic acid (think milk).
+This can give the wine a creamy mouthfeel while retaining the apple-like scents.

-Now the butter and Chardonnay connection come from a compound called diacetyl, which is a standard byproduct of the fermentation process.
+The butter and Chardonnay connection comes from a compound called diacetyl, which is a standard byproduct of the fermentation process.
 This same compound can be found in your spice cabinet.
-Just open a bottle of artificial butter and take a whiff - there you'll find your own version of diacetyl and an unforgettably strong butter aroma.
+Just open a bottle of artificial butter and take a whiff and you'll find your own version of diacetyl and an unforgettably strong butter aroma.

-If you have never had a chance to identify "buttery notes" on a Chardonnay, pour an oaked Chardonnay in a glass, give it a swirl and stick your nose in the glass.
-Try to bypass the other aromas screaming for your attention and focus, focus, focus in on the diacetyl.
+To identify "buttery notes" in a Chardonnay, pour an oaked Chardonnay in a glass, give it a swirl and stick your nose in the glass.
+Try to bypass the other aromas screaming for your attention and focus in on the diacetyl.
 If you don't get it at first pass, then take another whiff of your fake butter and then swirl and sniff the Chardonnay again.
 Interestingly enough, you'll also often taste this smell on the finish of the Chardonnay when you swallow.
-Give it a go—people are amazed how they are able to single out this famous component of many Chardonnays with this simple exercise.
+Give it a go—people are amazed at how they are able to single out this famous component of many Chardonnays with this simple exercise.

-Just like the fermentation process kicked out chemical compounds that were stereoisomers to apple, the same happens for an assortment of red or dark berries and red wine fermentation.
+Just like the fermentation process kicked out chemical compounds that were stereoisomers to apple, the same happens for an assortment of red or dark berries during the fermentation of red wine.
 If the grapes are grown in cooler climates, the berry scents and subsequent flavors will be tighter like that of cranberry or currant.
-Warmer grapes showcase richer red fruit, think strawberry and big, juicy blackberries.
+Warm climate grapes showcase richer red fruit, such as strawberry and big, juicy blackberries.

-Yet your nose can discern thousands of individual scents, which in turn allows you to taste hundreds of various food flavor nuances.
-That is why it is so important to really swirl your wine in the glass, take a deep whiff in and then take a sip, hold it in your mouth for a few seconds so that the liquid can hit all of your various tastebuds for a total picture of what the wine has to offer.
+With all this talk about flavors, it's important to remember that your taste buds can only truly taste four sensations: bitter, salty, sour, and sweet.
+Yet your nose can discern thousands of individual scents and that allows you to taste hundreds of various food flavor nuances.
+This is why it is so important to really swirl your wine in the glass, take a deep whiff, and then take a sip.
+Hold it in your mouth for a few seconds so that the liquid can hit all of your various tastebuds for a total picture of what the wine has to offer.

 Common White Wine Flavors

 When you think of white wines, think of white or lighter-fleshed fruit.
-The most common scents and flavors that you can expect in white wine varietals include apple, pear, citrus, tropical, peach, apricot, melon, kiwi, banana, mango, pineapple, warm florals, butter and often you'll notice more acidity on the palate with white wines.
+The most common scents and flavors that you can expect in white wine varietals include apple, apricot, banana, citrus, kiwi, mango, melon, peach, pear, pineapple, and tropical and warm florals, as well as butter.
+Additionally, you'll often notice more acidity on the palate with white wines.

 Common Red Wine Flavors

-Just as you considered lighter fruits with white wines, you'll want to shift to darker fruit for red wine profiles.
-The most common scents and flavors for red wine varietals include cherry, cranberry, raspberry, strawberry, blackberry, blueberry, plum, raisin, fig and various floral tones, spices and you'll often notice more tannins in the red wine category.
+You'll want to shift to darker fruit for red wine profiles.
+The most common scents and flavors for red wine varietals include blackberry, blueberry, cherry, cranberry, fig, plum, raisin, raspberry, strawberry, and various floral tones and spices.
+In reds, you'll often notice more tannins, which are responsible for the dry mouthfeel.